nkraft/teaser/README.md

-# TASER
+# TEASER

-TASER is a suite of open source tools that support research on the use of text analysis in software engineering.
+TEASER is a suite of open source tools that support research on the use of text analysis in software engineering.

 Copyright (c) 2010--2014, The Board of Trustees of The University of Alabama All rights reserved.

-TASER source code is distributed under a BSD 3-Clause License.
+TEASER source code is distributed under a BSD 3-Clause License.
-See LICENSE or the https://raw.github.com/nkraft/taser/master/LICENSE
+See LICENSE or the https://raw.github.com/nkraft/teaser/master/LICENSE

 ## Developers